 College Connect: We prepare Chanukah and Purim gifts for our college students.
 We also invite undergraduate and graduate students to join Rabbi Bronstein and a group of their peers for a lively evening of food, conversation and catching up with old and new friends, twice annually.

 Meal of Consolation (Se’udat Havra’ah): We support mourners by offering a simple Meal of Consolation upon return from the cemetery.
 Contact the office to learn how you can be part of this process.
 (Please see Shiva Support below for more about how we support mourners.)

 Refu’at HaNefesh (Healing of Spirit): Serves members of the community (and their families) who are experiencing emotional difficulty.
 The chevra can provide referrals to providers, procure clergy support, and facilitate contact with congregant peer-supporters who have dealt with or are dealing with a similar situation or condition.
 Read more

 Seder Shidduch: We match members who can extend an invitation to a fellow congregant to join their seder with those who express interest in being invited to one.

 Shiva Support: We support fellow congregants in mourning in several ways.
 Shiva Captains help congregants in the days after a loss by organizing prayerbook delivery, a meal of consolation and/or other support.
 We also have a shiva minyan class where participants study the customs of shiva and learn how to conduct an evening prayer service in a mourner’s home.
 Contact the office to help.
 (Please see Meal of Consolation above for more about how we support mourners.)

-Providing and coordinating activities and programs to encourage family engagement in the Bet Am Shalom community.
+Family Engagement: Providing and coordinating activities and programs to encourage family engagement in the Bet Am Shalom community.
 We have educational and social programming, as well as meaningful opportunities to participate in our Shabbat community.
 Read more

 Parent Association for Torah La’am: Our PTA supports our Jewish education programs.